Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 What Makes Approval More Likely During Foreclosure

-Approvals during active foreclosure require everything to go right simultaneously — complete application, correct timing relative to the sale date, a hardship letter demonstrating stabilized circumstances, and aggressive follow-up.
-DIY attempts fail at a higher rate during active foreclosure because the margin for error is smaller and the time pressure is greater.
+Approvals during active foreclosure require everything to go right simultaneously — complete application, correct timing relative to the sale date, a hardship letter demonstrating stabilized circumstances, and aggressive follow-up. self-filed attempts fail at a higher rate during active foreclosure because the margin for error is smaller and the time pressure is greater.

 The margin for error is zero at this stage